TepanD/gilgalcare-whatsapp-bot/README.md

 ## Improvements

-- [ ] Add a command to mention everyone in the group.
 - [ ] Put the hardcoded group name in .env to ease configuration.
+- [ ] Add a logger.
 - [ ] The data inserted to Google Sheet by this application is not the exact data the church volunteers need.
 As of today (16 August 2024), this project is still a prototype.

+- Feature wishlist:
-- [ ] Add a logger.
+  - [ ] Add a command to mention everyone in the group.
-- [ ] Add more functionality to googleSheets repository.
+  - [ ] Add a command to download the google sheet file in use.

 ## Notes